brandorn/brandorn.com/_posts/writing/2018-11-15-tech-ethics-for-the-rest-of-us.md

 			<figcaption><a href="https://www.nytimes.com/video/us/politics/100000004863329/trump-swearing-in-ceremony-2017.html">The New York Times</a></figcaption>
 		</figure>
 		<div class="slide-notes">
 			<p>Also, this happened.
-Politics aside, I think the 2016 election really changed public perception of our connected information technology.</p>
+Politics aside, the 2016 election changed public perception of our connected information technology.</p>
 			<p>The election of Donald Trump showed us, as a nation and in a very public way, that the health of our information ecosystem matters, that people can be nudged and manipulated at scale, and that our digital life has a real impact on the world beyond our screens.
 The stakes of our technology are getting increasingly higher.</p>
 		</div>
 	</li>